jcaitou/square_multivendor_mern/README.md

 -active locations
 -payments to vendors

-Export: option to export page only, or all items (by email)

-Discount function: opt-in for vendors

-Barcode generation

 Report bug feature

-Low in stock warning

 Agenda needs to be set up for certain functions:
 -(?) order webhook